 Delete the volume from the Civo dashboard

 Now we have done all of the steps on the instance, the final step is to delete the volume from the Civo dashboard.
-Simply click on the volumes link and then select the Delete volume button:
+Simply click on the volumes link and then select the Actions menu, followed by delete.
+Delete the volume by entering the name of the volume followed by clicking on the Delete button.

 Excellent!
 The volume has now been deleted.